Common Home Electrical Issues and Questions

 GFCI shut off accidentally

 Occasionally, the GFCI will turn off on accident.
-If pressing the reset button does not fix the problem, call an electrician.
+If pressing the red reset button does not fix the problem, call an electrician.
 Many GFCI outlets are programmed to shut down completely when they wear out or malfunction.
-If your electricity in the outlet is not restored after you have reset the outlet, or experience continued electrical failures, call an experienced electrician.
+If your electricity in the outlet is not restored after you have reset the outlet, or if you experience continued electrical failures, call an experienced electrician.

 Note: If the outlets in your kitchen, bathroom, garage and yard are not GFCI, they need to be.
 Your risk of electrocution is greater when using non-GFCI outlets.
 A GFCI outlet could save your life or the life of a family member.